-To determine your child’s BMI you need to divide her weight in pounds by her height in inches.
+To determine your child's BMI you need to divide her weight in pounds by her height in inches.
 Then divide this number by her height in inches again.
 Finally, multiply this number by 703.
-The answer reflects your child’s BMI.
-The CDC recommends that after completing the BMI calculation, compare it to a BMI percentile chart based on your child’s age and sex.
+The answer reflects your child's BMI.
+The CDC recommends that after completing the BMI calculation, compare it to a BMI percentile chart based on your child's age and sex.
 A healthy BMI percentile lies between the 5th percentile and the 85th percentile.
 Anything below this, classifies your child as underweight.
-Percentiles over this classifies your child as overweight or obese.
-If you find your child’s BMI percentile does not fall in the healthy range, contact your child’s doctor for further evaluation.
+Percentiles over this classifies your child as having overweight or obesity.
+If you find your child's BMI percentile does not fall in the healthy range, contact your child's doctor for further evaluation.

 Understanding the Numbers

 BMI numbers have different meanings for children of different ages and different sexes.
-A 10-year-old boy with a BMI of 23 is classified as obese, whereas a 15-year-old boy with the same BMI is healthy.
+A 10-year-old boy with a BMI of 23 is classified as having obesity, whereas a 15-year-old boy with the same BMI is healthy.
 Therefore, simply calculating the BMI does not yield a reliable result.
 The BMI must be compared against age and sex growth charts.
 The reason for these differences lies in the fact that children develop more muscle as they age and that boys tend to have more muscle than girls.
 Normal BMIs for boys range from 13.8-16.8 for a 5 year old, 14.2 to 19.4 for a 10 year old, and 16.5-23.4 for a 15 year old.
 Normal girl BMIs include 13.6 to 16.7 for a 5 year old, 14 to 19.5 for a 10 year old, and 16.3 to 24 for a 15 year old.